What is microbiota? Why is it important?

 Despite its benefits, adherence to the Mediterranean diet (MD) in Spain appears to have declined over time, shifting towards a more Western dietary pattern.
 This shift is characterized by a decrease in the consumption of whole grains and an increase in processed foods, sugar, saturated fat, and animal protein (15; 25; 26).
 This type of diet has been pointed out by some organizations as the cause of morbidities and health problems worldwide (9) that may be consequence, at least in part, of the loss of microbiota equilibrium known as “dysbiosis”.

-POP Study is a prospective longitudinal study carried out in Vall d'Hebron University Hospital in Barcelona, Spain that involves healthy volunteers aged between 18 and 75 years old coming from different regions of Spain.
-It was initiated in December 2020 and is still active today.
+POP study is a prospective and longitudinal study that was carried out at the Vall d'Hebron University Hospital in Barcelona.
+Healthy volunteers aged between 18 and 75 years from different regions of Spain participated in the study.
+It started in December 2020 and it is still active nowadays.

 The main objectives of the study are: